januszjasinski/elucidat/README.md

-# The Elucidat Coding Test - A Solution
+# Gilded Rose - A PHP Solution

 ## The solution